KATaylor3D/wright-wayrequests/README.md

 # <p><img src="./img/GmailSettings4.png" align="center" width="800"></p>
 * Click 'GENERATE' and you will be given your App Password
 # <p><img src="./img/GmailSettings5.png" align="center" width="800"></p>
+_Save this somewhere you will need it later_